Menu Close

 Homeowners call Benchmark for electrical troubleshooting, panel work, rewiring, EV charger installation, and older-home electrical upgrades.
 Read real reviews from customers who needed safe, dependable residential electrical service.

 Need house rewiring in Seattle?
 Benchmark Home Services helps homeowners update outdated wiring, replace unsafe electrical systems, remove or replace legacy wiring, and improve the safety and capacity of older homes.
-Whether your home still has knob-and-tube wiring, aluminum wiring, ungrounded two-prong outlets, overloaded circuits, or patchwork electrical work from past remodels, we can help you understand the right next step.
+Whether your home still has knob-and-tube wiring, early cloth-covered NM cable, aluminum branch-circuit wiring, ungrounded two-prong outlets, overloaded circuits, or patchwork electrical work from past remodels, we can help you understand the right next step.
+If the concern came from an inspection report, the report language should be clarified before the scope is priced.

 Many Seattle homes were built before today’s electrical demands became normal.
 Modern homes need reliable circuits for kitchens, laundry, home offices, EV charging, heat pumps, appliances, entertainment systems, and everyday device charging.
 If your wiring was not designed for that level of use, rewiring may be one of the most important safety and usability upgrades you can make.

-- Knob-and-tube and aluminum wiring replacement for homes that need safer modern wiring
+• Knob-and-tube, early NM cable, and aluminum wiring review for homes that need safer modern wiring, grounded circuits, or targeted replacement

 How Much Does House Rewiring Cost in Seattle?